You’re probably wondering, how do I choose a kennel that’s right for my dog? Here are a few tips that will help you get started.

 - Is the roof installed following industry standards?
 Roof shingles or metal should be rated for 25 years or more.
 The drip edge should be installed around shingle roof edges and shingles should be installed over a layer of felt paper.
 If these options don’t come standard your Amish dog kennels manufacturer can usually add them for a small fee.

-Your new choose a kennel that doesn’t have to be an eyesore.
-Find a manufacturer that can design an outdoor dog kennel for your dog that meshes well with its surroundings or matches the other buildings on your property.
+Your new kennel doesn’t have to be an eyesore.
+Choose a kennel manufacturer that can design an outdoor dog kennel for your dog that meshes well with its surroundings or matches the other buildings on your property.

 While cost is a factor that should be considered, it should not be the biggest factor.
 Remember the following words of wisdom that have been attributed to Benjamin Franklin: